10 Special Economic Zones Approved in Pakistan’s 4 Provinces

 As the Industrial Sector of Pakistan is about to be privatized, the notion of revenue generation and productivity is being promoted.
 This aspect is likely to amend the broken production systems in the country.
 For instance, the Real Estate sector of Pakistan had developed primarily because of private housing societies in Pakistan such as Bahria Town.

-Before this, the real estate sector of Pakistan was nowhere in the international standing.
-However, as time passes by, private housing societies such as Bahria Town, Capital Smart City Islamabad, Blue World City Islamabad and University Town are expected to revolutionize the real estate industry in Pakistan.
+Before this, the real estate sector of Pakistan was nowhere in international standing.
+However, as time passes by, private housing societies such as Bahria Town, Capital Smart City Islamabad, Blue World City Islamabad, and University Town are expected to revolutionize the real estate industry in Pakistan.

 Similarly, all the other industries of Pakistan are also predicted to be positively uplifted in the near future, and the exports are also predicted to increase gradually with time.